If you are a socially conscious person, why don't you run your business in a way that will help achieve social

 MAPPING PEOPLE AND ORGANISATIONS

 As part of the 2019 ‘Social Enterprise Sector Stand-up Project’ (SESP), led by QSEC and Griffith University, a number of discovery, action research, and engagement activities were undertaken.

 This included crowdsourcing a map of the impact innovation ecosystem in Queensland, and creating a directory of supports available to people and organisations engaged in social impact, innovation, and enterprise activities.

-The company's vision is to create a world where everyone has access to healthy, fresh, ecologically-grown food that is fair to growers, buyers, and the planet.
+Food Connect's vision is to create a world where everyone has access to healthy, fresh, ecologically-grown food that is fair to growers, buyers, and the planet.
+Owning the infrastructure is one proven way to help achieve that goal.
+The crowdfunding project was a rollercoaster but did eventually hit it's target!

 PROVIDING POWER TO THOSE IN NEED